Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Spell-Check/sdk-quickstart-spell-check.md

 ---
-title: 'Início rápido: Verifique a ortografia com o SDK do Verificação Ortográfica do Bing paraC#'
+title: 'Início rápido: verificar a ortografia com o SDK do Verificação Ortográfica do Bing paraC#'
 titleSuffix: Azure Cognitive Services
 description: Comece a usar a API REST do Verificação Ortográfica do Bing para verificar a ortografia e a gramática.
 services: cognitive-services